splatterman74/splatterman74/README.md

 Hello, and welcomme to my git repository!

 I've recently taken up learning to program and have chosen web development to kickstart that process.
-I began working through The Odin Project curriculum a week ago, learning HTML, CSS, and Javascript, so have a long way to go.
-Taking it one day at a time.
+I'm currently working through The Odin Project curriculum learning HTML, CSS, and Javascript.
+Taking it one day at a time, but have a long way to go!

 I've always had an interest in computing and have been using computers since the mid 90's, dabbling with Linux and BSD here and there since then, just never took the time to dedicate myself to it, so I'm far from an expert.
-I've had a long career in engineering, and still love science and technology, so getting serious about computer programming seemed a logical way to go.
+I've had a long career in engineering, and still enjoy science and technology.

 Some current interests are human machine interface design, and troubleshooting old radios.